tvmai/tvmai.github.io/_posts/2019-04-29-opt-cuda-quantized.md

 In standard workloads such VGG, ResNet, TVM achieves competitive performance compared with other state-of-the-art frameworks.
 In emerging models such as ResNeXt and Deformable ConvNets, the automatic optimization makes it easy for TVM to adapt to these new workloads and achieve a significant performance boost.

-In this post, we introduce the automatic optimization for the int8 CUDA operators in TVM.
+In this post, we introduce automatic optimization for the int8 CUDA operators in TVM.

 # Expressing Quantized CUDA Kernels in TVM
 ## Leveraging Tensor Intrinsics via Tensorization